 - Capstone Research Paper

 In consultation with an academic advisor, students design an individualized program of study.
-Global Studies students choose one of the six concentrations and unite it with the study of a particular region and a language of that region.
+Global Studies students choose one of the six concentrations with language study.
 To ensure interdisciplinary learning, students take three courses in two departments other than their major.

-- Four courses in a chosen global concentration
+- Six courses in a chosen global concentration

 - Intermediate low to mid in a Less Commonly Taught Language and/or intermediate high level proficiency in a commonly taught foreign language.

 - Capstone Paper highlighting an issue related to the student’s global concentration and transregional analysis.
 The Capstone must be written as part of a course, with a faculty member grading the paper.
 Students should consult with their Global Studies advisor regarding Capstone Paper requirements.